 What much of the standard documentation does not discuss is that most developers will want unit tests in their code and will make use of interfaces to allow mocking of services.
 The default set-up of functions can make this hard so to workaround this, we make created an Inject Attribute, shown below from https://github.com/BallardChalmers/BCServerlessDemo.DataAndFunctions/blob/master/BCServerless.DataAndFunctions.Functions/HttpTriggers/Journeys.cs.

 To help explain this better, I will take the example of setting up the sample data.
-As mentioned a little later in this post, there is a test that calls the Function to create the sample data using a HttpClient call.
-This calls the SampleData function which receives the HttpRequestMessage containing the body content and query strings.
+There is a SampleData function which receives a HttpRequestMessage containing body content and query strings.
 The attribute on the function binds the associated interface with the container registrar using Simple Injector.
 Each function has an associated API (such as the Sample Data API) held in the Functions project with a method defined for each HttpMethod (i.e. GET, POST, PUT etc) and the API will also extract any required properties from either the body or the query string, such as the ID of the Journey to retrieve or updating a journey with a post.

 The API will then call the appropriate service that it requires such as the call to the User Service in the Core Project on line 132 of the Sample Data API that ensures that all users from Azure B2C are created in the database.
 The separation of the services in to the Core project allows the services to be tested without the need to invoke much of the function’s wrappers.
 There is one object that we do pass on to the service that is more function specific and that is the HTTPRequestMessage.
 The reason for this is to add role-based permissions around the function calls e.g. so that admins can only access certain features.
 To be completely honest, this is an area we would like to improve on as it is currently only used for local development, but this will be covered below in one of our challenges.